Arturo Fuente: After the embargo

 Arturo Fuente cigar boxes at 2005 Tampa Cigar Heritage Festival.
 The Montesino cigars are also produced by Tabacalera A. Fuente y Cia.

 Up until the 1962 embargo, cigars were typically made in the United States of Cuban tobacco.
 Following the embargo, access to Cuban tobacco was abruptly terminated, forcing every cigar maker to change the blends that they used.
 Carlos Fuente, Sr. later recalled:

 "In the old days, people were very brand true.
 Brand loyal. ...
 I feel the embargo put everybody level.
 People had to shop around to find a different taste that they liked."

-Fuente shopped for new sources of tobacco, buying leaf from new regions like Puerto Rico and Colombia.
-Blending skills were then employed in an effort to create a flavor appealing to smokers who had developed an affection for classic Havano flavors.
+Fuente began buying leaf from new regions like Puerto Rico and Colombia, which were blended to appeal to smokers used to classic Havano flavors.

-Rising labor costs made continued American production uneconomical.
+During the 1960s, rising labor costs made continued American production uneconomical.
 In addition, the company had increasing difficulty in finding qualified cigar rollers in Florida.
-Efforts were made to establish the brand's production in Mexico and Puerto Rico, but quality from these factories was deemed insufficient.
+Efforts were made to establish the brand's production in Mexico and Puerto Rico, but quality from these factories proved inadequate.

-In the 1970s contacts were made between Carlos Fuente, Sr. and a representative of the blossoming Nicaraguan cigar industry and the company soon moved its production to Estelí in the Northwestern part of that Central American country.
+In the 1970s contacts were made between Carlos Fuente, Sr. and a representative of the blossoming cigar industry in the Central American nation of Nicaragua.
+The company soon moved its production to Estelí in the country's northwest.
 However, disaster again struck in 1979 when the Fuente factory was burned to the ground during the Nicaraguan Revolution.

-With Nicaragua a total loss, Carlos Fuente, Sr. mortgaged his house to raise capital and his son Carlos, Jr. added whatever money he had available and the family moved to the Dominican Republic to begin anew.
+With Nicaragua a total loss, Carlos Fuente, Sr. mortgaged his house to raise capital and his son Carlos, Jr. added what he could and the family moved to the Dominican Republic to begin anew.
 Carlos Fuente, Sr. later recalled the decision to build inventory as decisive:

 "When I first started in the Dominican, all our profit, we stuck it back.
 All our profit was always invested in tobacco.
 And aged tobacco is the most important thing that you can have.
 We always had a lot of aged tobacco.
 And as we started aging more and more, we started doing better."

 In September 1980 Tabacalera A. Fuente opened a 12,000 square foot factory in Santiago Dominican Republic.

 The company scored its first success of its "Dominican Period" in the middle 1980s with the launch of the medium-bodied Hemingways line — an attempt to break new ground in the market through the use of special shapes.

 At the end of the 1980s the company began to grow its own tobacco on a substantial scale for the first time, investing in roads and curing barns.
 The company even took on the challenge of growing its own wrapper leaf—the most difficult and risky component of a cigar to produce.

 Company today

 As of 2010, Carlos Fuente, Sr. and his son Carlos Fuente, Jr. oversaw an operation that produced more than 30 million cigars per year.
-Carlos Fuente, Sr. died August 5, 2016, in Tampa.
-He was 81.
+Carlos Fuente, Sr. died August 5, 2016, in Tampa at the age of 81.